How Much to Pay Employees: Setting the Right Compensation to Recruit Great Staff

 You may also find that you’re not paying your existing staff enough!
 This might not matter to employees who aren’t solely motivated by money, but others could be on the lookout for a better-paid alternative.
 Take action quickly to make sure you don’t lose good people.

 Fairness isn’t about paying everyone the same.
-It’s about paying them according to the contribution they make to the achievement of desired outcomes.
+It’s about paying them according to the contribution they make towards Measurable Outcomes.
 People in the same job might not perform equally well and those contributing more should be paid more.
+Here’s how to approach this:

-Non-monetary incentives can also be really effective in attracting and retaining good staff.
-These can include extra holiday, flexitime, remote-working, gifts and peer recognition.
+Non-monetary incentives can be effective in attracting and retaining good staff.

 Advertise a Job